Pope and imam of Southeast Asia's largest mosque make joint call to fight violence, protect planet

 Umar, the grand imam, recalled in his remarks to the gathering that the Istiqlal mosque was designed by a Christian architect and is used for a variety of social and educational programs that benefit everyone, not just Muslims.

-“Since I have served as the grand imam of the Istiqlal Mosque, I have strongly emphasized that the Istiqlal Mosque is not only a house of worship for Muslims, but also a big house for humanity,” he said.
-“We hope and have the principle that humanity is one, so anyone can enter and benefit.”
+Calling the mosque "a big house for humanity,” he said the tunnel was a melting pot for people of different faiths.
+“We hope and have the principle that humanity is one, so anyone can enter and benefit,” he said.

+The interfaith gathering was the highlight of Francis' visit to Indonesia, which concludes later Thursday with a giant Mass in Jakarta's stadium expected to draw some 60,000 people.
+Catholics represent about 3% of Indonesia's population of 275 million, but the country is home to the world's largest Catholic seminary and has long been a top source of priests and nuns for the Catholic Church.

+Francis is seeking to encourage their faith by becoming the third pope to visit Indonesia, after Paul VI in 1970 and John Paul II in 1989.

 Associated Press religion coverage receives support through the AP's collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.